Barbara Boxer: Energy

 Boxer opposed the nuclear energy deal between the United States and India.
-She believes India should not receive aid from the U.S. in the civilian nuclear energy sector until it breaks its relationship with Iran.
+She believed that India should not receive aid from the U.S. in the civilian nuclear energy sector until it broke its relationship with Iran.

 Environment

 Boxer successfully led the 2003 Senate floor battle to block oil drilling in the Arctic National Wildlife Refuge.
 In 2005, Boxer voted again to block oil drilling at ANWR.

 Boxer introduced the National Oceans Protection Act (NOPA) of 2005.
-Some of the provisions of this act are: strengthen ocean governance; protect and restore marine wildlife and habitats; address ocean pollution; improve fisheries management.
-The bill also addresses needs regarding marine science, research and technology, marine mammals, coastal development, and invasive species.

-Boxer is an original cosponsor of Senator Jim Jeffords' (I-VT) Clean Power Act.
-This legislation would reduce emissions of three pollutants coming from power plants; sulfur dioxide, nitrogen oxides, and mercury, and also reduce emissions of carbon dioxide.
+Boxer was an original cosponsor of Senator Jim Jeffords' (I-VT) Clean Power Act.

-Senator Boxer was the Senate sponsor of the Northern California Coastal Wild Heritage Wilderness Act, which was signed into law by President George W. Bush on October 17, 2006.
+Boxer was the Senate sponsor of the Northern California Coastal Wild Heritage Wilderness Act, which was signed into law by President George W. Bush on October 17, 2006.
 The bill protected 275830 acre of federal land as wilderness and 21 mi of stream as a wild and scenic river, including such popular areas as the King Range and Cache Creek.
-Senator Boxer worked with Senator Dianne Feinstein and Representative Mike Thompson (the bill's House sponsor) in a five-year effort to pass the legislation.

-Boxer along with her colleague Dianne Feinstein voted in favor of subsidy payments to conventional commodity farm producers at the cost of subsidies for conservation-oriented farming.
+Boxer, along with her colleague Dianne Feinstein, voted in favor of subsidy payments to conventional commodity farm producers at the cost of subsidies for conservation-oriented farming.

 Foreign policy

-In 1997, the Senate passed a Boxer resolution calling on the United States not to recognize the Taliban as the official government of Afghanistan because of its human rights abuses against women.
+In 1999, the Senate passed a Boxer resolution opposing the Taliban as the official government of Afghanistan because of its human rights abuses against women.

-In 2002, Senator Boxer voted against the proposed US invasion of Iraq.
-She has subsequently referred to that vote as the best vote of her career.
-She also voted against the first Gulf War while a member of the House in 1991 and was a very vocal protester against the Vietnam War in the 1970s.
+She voted against the first Gulf War while a member of the House in 1991.

-Boxer was a cosponsor of S. 495, or the Darfur Accountability Act of 2005, which would impose sanctions against perpetrators of crimes against humanity in Darfur.

-In 2012 she and a bipartisan group of six senators introduced a resolution condemning Russia for aiding Syrian President Bashar al-Assad's government as the country faced civil war.
+In 2012, Boxer and a bipartisan group of six senators introduced a resolution condemning Russia for aiding Syrian President Bashar al-Assad's government as the country faced civil war.

 Iraq War

-In October 2002, Boxer voted against the joint resolution passed by the US Congress to authorize the use of military force by the Bush Administration against Iraq.
+In October 2002, Boxer voted against the joint resolution passed by the US Congress to authorize the use of military force by the Bush administration against Iraq.

 In June 2005, Senators Boxer and Russ Feingold of Wisconsin, cosponsored Senate Resolution 171 calling for a timeframe for US troop withdrawal from Iraq.

-Boxer's petition demanding an exit strategy from Iraq drew 107,218 signatures.